- Preparing For Production

 Your video editing software will give you the option to place text overlays on your video.
 Use this sparingly and wisely.
 Software manufacturers love to have useless bells and whistles.
 Using a font that is pretty but hard to read will defeat your purpose.
 Pick a font that matches your church logo or signage.

 Keep it simple.
 Make sure you include all the pertinent information like location and service times or a quote that is being given but don’t go overboard.

 The background music of your video will set the mood of the video.
 It will convey emotion.
-A Rhythm and Blues beat can match longer clips that are possibly placed in slow motion, creating a feeling of sentimentality and thoughtfulness.
-A fast paced beat like dance music or rock and roll can match short and fast clips, creating a feeling of excitement and fun.
+A Rhythm and Blues beat can match more extended clips that are possibly placed in slow motion, creating a feeling of sentimentality and thoughtfulness.
+A fast-paced beat like dance music or rock and roll can match short and fast clips, creating a sense of excitement and fun.

 Feel The Vibe